Operating in GFN’s new office at 245 Main St #207, Northampton (above Broadside Bookshop)

-Lilly worked in the field of public health before serving as founding president of Grow Food Northampton.
+Lilly worked in the field of public health before serving as founding board president of Grow Food Northampton.
 She co-led the campaign to pass Northampton’s Community Preservation Act that leverages state and city funds for affordable housing, open space & historic preservation.
 She holds a Master of Public Health from the University of Michigan.

 Laura supports GFN in many ways including as garden registrar, staff conservationist and database manager.
 She has a Masters degree in Conservation Biology from Antioch University.

 Pat was Education Director at the Pennsylvania Horticultural Society before moving to the Pioneer Valley at the end of 2012.
 Prior to that she managed civic engagement programs at Swarthmore College.

 A retired public health physician, Adele brings non-profit management and land preservation experience from her time as Co-Chair of the Nonotuck Land Fund.
 Adele continues on from her position as GFN’s first Vice President.

 Chris is a Systems Engineer and co-owner of Homegrown Microfarms.
 He has a passion for urban and suburban food production and an advocate for a sustainable food culture.

 Susan Pincus, Clerk

 Susan is co-owner of Sawmill Farm Collective, growing on 1.5 acres at the Northampton Community Farm.
 Prior to that, she spent five years working on organic farms around the country and in France and graduated from Mount Holyoke College in 2008.

 Through the years, Joe has been a leadership consultant, environmental educator and local food entrepreneur.
 He served seven years as a Cooperative Extension Agent in Maine, four years as Director of the University of Rhode Island Environmental Education Center and spent two years in the Peace Corps in the Dominican Republic helping a newly forming farmer cooperative become certified as organic.